 Hebrews 13:5b has a similar saying, “Never will I leave you; never will I forsake you.”

 Disclaimer: This is not professional advice.
 If you remain in an extended period of depression, seek medical help, see your doctor, or seek a qualified counselor or therapist.
-Depression can be caused by a variety of reasons such as a chemical imbalance in the brain, hormonal changes, brain irregularities or other causes that may be undiagnosed.
+It is believed that depression can be caused by a variety of reasons such as a chemical imbalance in the brain, hormonal changes, brain irregularities or other causes that may be undiagnosed.
 If you feel suicidal, seek immediate help.
-This article is not intended to treat or be used to diagnose Clinical Depression.

 Additional Helpful Internet Resources: